 Is this at all sensible, or indicative of which one should have been my top priority?
 No. Not at all.
 Very much the opposite, in fact.

-So, after dinner group, I came back and studied more (and missed out on Heather’s pies Sad smile ), and then charged up the hill, which meant my calves were on FIRE, and prepared for an abysmal failure.
+So, after dinner group, I came back and studied more (and missed out on Heather’s pies ), and then charged up the hill, which meant my calves were on FIRE, and prepared for an abysmal failure.
 On the upside of things, the test didn’t turn out to be an abysmal failure.
 However, the overload of stress that today was can’t really be ignored by the tiny fact that one test wasn’t an abysmal failure.
 I am simply too entrenched in the general unhappiness of today for that to happen.
 (Tomorrow I will be fine, so don’t worry about me.
 I’m just expressing things as they are in the present moment.)

 Right now, the only thing I’m finding consolation in is the song, “Who Says?” by John Mayer.
 Just ignore the stoned part.